UnlockedLabs/intro-to-web-dev-curriculum/content/git/reading/remote-repositories/index.md

 onto their local machine.

 They can clone a remote repository by using the `git clone <url>` command.
-Github and other online Git systems give users the option to clone the repository through HTTPS or SSH depending on how their Github profile is set up.
 The `<url>` of the command is where the programmer adds the url to the repository that they are cloning.

 {{% notice blue "Note" "rocket" %}}